 Sleep is a form of nutrition, too.
 Too many CrossFit athletes are waking up at 4 or 5 AM to hit those early classes with little regard for what time they go to bed.
 To collect the proper sleep nutrition (which is a huge part of your performance), you need to get 7-9 hours of sleep consistently.

 The last thing I’ll mention is self-care, especially with regard to reducing your general stress levels.
 CrossFit is a high-intensity, acutely stressful activity.
 It doesn’t mix well with toxic, constant stress.
 The more general stress you carry, the more like you’ll be to suffer injuries an overall poor performance.

 Okay, with that stuff out of the way, let’s talk about the principles of establishing a solid CrossFit diet…

 CrossFit is a demanding activity.
 It’s going to take a toll on your body.
 This is especially true if you’re doing CrossFit four to five days a week.

 All that demanding work requires plenty of calories, protein, and micronutrients.
 All three of those things are required for performance, repair, and growth.

-This is another area where the weight loss peeps get into trouble.
+This is an area where CrossFit athletes who are primarily concerned with weight loss get into trouble.
 If you bring a calorie-restricted or low-carb approach to CrossFit, your performance is going to suffer.
 Your body composition changes won’t be as desirable either.

 Whenever you’re engaging in a demanding activity, fuel that activity!
 Don’t starve your body of what it needs.
 The better you fuel performance, the better your results will be.